lamak-qaizar/weather-station-kata/README.md

 The villagers depend on the station to know what to wear.

-1. When the temperature is less than 10 degrees Celcius, tell the villagers to put on warm clothes.
+1. When the temperature is less than 10 degrees Celsius, tell the villagers to put on warm clothes.
-2. When the temperature is above 35 degrees Celcius, tell the villagers to put on light clothes.
+2. When the temperature is above 35 degrees Celsius, tell the villagers to put on light clothes.

 ### Refactoring hints